 Driving in a foreign country can sometimes be stressful, but do not let anyone scare you about driving in Israel!

-Most of the roads in Israel are pretty good, and most of the road signs are trilingual - in English, Hebrew and Arabic.
-But in any case, we highly recommend using WAZE which covers Israel roads quite well.
+The roads in Israel are pretty good (at least most of them!).
+By and large the main road signs are trilingual - in English, Hebrew and Arabic.

-Driving and renting a car in Israel is a good choice if you will travel to places like the Dead Sea, the Negev and the Galilee since there is less frequent public transport to these areas.
+Driving and renting a car in Israel is a great choice if you will travel between cities, and especially to areas that have less frequent public transportation options.
+Places like the Dead Sea, the Negev in southern Israel and the Galilee in the north.

 Here are the important driving rules and regulations if you plan to drive in Israel: